Road signs

 Open railway level crossing without light signals

 These are the crossings that catch learners out, because there is less machinery doing the work for you.
-Without a barrier, red light signals are usually the only automatic warning — and at the rarer crossings with no lights at all, you are responsible for checking the line is clear before you cross, exactly as you would at a junction with no signals.
+Without a barrier, red light signals are usually the only automatic warning.
+At the rarer open crossings with no lights at all, GOV.UK describes the assembly as a give way sign over a symbol of a railway locomotive — so what you are giving way to is the train, not other road traffic, which is the part that catches people out.
+Highway Code rule 298 gives the advice that goes with it: you should look both ways, listen and make sure there is no train coming before you cross.

 Memory hook: no barrier means the lights are doing the work instead — no lights means you are.